How To Choose Your Natural And Medical Pain Relief In Childbirth

 Labor is intensely painful.
-Still many women take birthing classes and choose to forgo using medicine to help them deal with the pain.
-Even if this is your plan, it is still wise to know both your medical and natural pain relief options before you go into labor.
+No matter how many breathing classes you attend; however much relaxation you practise; believe me – giving birth will hurt.
+A lot.
+Nevertheless, many women take birthing classes and choose to forgo using medicine to help them deal with the pain.
+(I (almost) did this too, and I am completely happy about it despite the pain!)
+Even if no pain relief is your plan, it is still wise to know both your medical and natural pain relief options before you go into labor.
 Labor can be unpredictable and you never know what will come up.

 If you have a particularly long labor or if the baby is turned wrong, it can be very painful and your plans to give birth naturally may change.

 Maybe you know already you want medical pain relief.
+That’s 100% fine too!
 Either way here is some helpful information about your pain relief options – both medical and natural.

 You will need to sit on the edge of your bed or lay completely still on your side with your back bare.
 The anesthesiologist will clean your back with an antiseptic solution.
 He will give you a small shot with a local anesthetic in your back.
 You will need to be absolutely still, even through any contractions.